authindicators/rfc-brand-indicators-for-message-identification/README.md

    ABNF:

-   bimi-evidenced-location-header-uri = "a" *WSP "=" bimi-uri
+   bimi-evidence-location-header-uri = "a" *WSP "=" bimi-uri

    And the formal definition of the BIMI Location Header, using ABNF, is as follows: